For $20,000 and up watches:

 As I just mentioned, if you are purchasing a watch with precious jewels you want to take a close look at them.
 The first thing to look at is the origin of the stones.
 The two major options are natural or manufactured.
-Natural stones are obtained the traditional manner - via often controversial mining methods.
+Natural stones are obtained in the traditional manner – via often controversial mining methods.
 There is an inherent romance to the concept that a stone was derived from the earth, discovered, cut and polished, and then used on your luxury item.
-Aside from "recycled stones" (taken from older or unsold items), the alternative to natural stones are manufactured stones.
+Aside from “recycled stones” (taken from older or unsold items), the alternative to natural stones are manufactured stones.
 These are not synthetic stones, but real stones that have been grown in a lab.
 So real stones, not naturally made.
-Probably the most popular synthetic stones in watches are sapphires (that come in many colors now and of course make up your luxury watch crystal), diamonds to a degree, and many other types of stones (or other non-stone materials such as mother-of-pearl that is grown mostly and not harvested anymore).
-Of course the most valuable stones are natural ones.
+Probably, the most popular synthetic stones in watches are sapphires (that come in many colors now and of course make up your luxury watch crystal), diamonds to a degree, and many other types of stones (or other non-stone materials such as mother-of-pearl that is grown mostly and not harvested anymore).
+Of course, the most valuable stones are natural ones.

-You then want to look at the quality and amount of the stones.
+You, then, want to look at the quality and amount of the stones.
 A few very clear stones with good color are going to be worth more than a large array of cheaper stones.
 Take a good look at the color of the stones and the size of each.
 Ask for the total carat amount and where the stones came from.
-Generally those watch companies with well-established jewelry making arms are going to have the best types of stones utilized in their high end luxury timepieces.
-You don't need precious jewels to make a high end luxury watch, but if you want them, do your homework.
+Generally, those watch companies with well-established jewelry making arms are going to have the best types of stones utilized in their high-end luxury timepieces.
+You don’t need precious jewels to make a high-end luxury watch, but if you want them, do your homework.

-3. Manufacture Made Movement
+3. Manufacture-Made Movement

 Having an exclusive movement made by the watch brand almost always ensures a high level of decoration in a beautifully made, and sometimes very complex watch movement.
 You’ll know that few timepieces have the same movement, and you can be part of the exclusive club of people who have timepieces with “in-house manufacture made movements” (bragging + snob rights).